 - When attaching the top plates, nail only over stud locations.
 If you nail between studs, it's more difficult for electricians and plumbers to drill holes in the plates.

-- For inside corners that will receive drywall, nail on an additional two-by-four on the back to provide an attachment surface for the edge of the drywall.
+- Frame an interior wall corner by nailing an additional two-by-four on the back to provide an attachment surface for the edge of the drywall.

 When to Call a Professional